+More recently, pre-trained LLMs have been found exhibit intrinsic hyperbolic structure, with token frequencies following a power law ($\alpha \approx 1.9$) and embeddings showing tree-like organization ($\delta$-hyperbolicity $\approx 0.08-0.12$)~\cite{yang2024hyperbolic}.
+These findings provide compelling empirical evidence that hyperbolic geometry aligns naturally with the intrinsic structure of language model representations, validating the theoretical foundations for hyperbolic LLMs (HypLLMs) development.
 Herein, we primarily focus on recent advances in developing powerful LLMs that leverage hyperbolic geometry as their representation space, aiming to further enhance expressiveness, improve reasoning, capture hierarchical structures, and optimize efficiency for large-scale complex data.
-While the dominant paradigm has been Transformer-based architectures like GPT-4, Llama-3, Gemini, Claude-3, and BERT \cite{vaswani2017attention}, which excel as LLMs, the field has also witnessed the emergence of alternative architectures such as state-space models (SSMs), with Mamba being a prominent example that offers improved computational efficiency over long-range dependencies~\cite{gu2023mamba}.
+Note that we use the term ``large language models'' (LLMs) broadly to encompass neural network architectures, primarily but not exclusively based on transformers, that are trained on extensive datasets to achieve strong performance across different tasks.
+While initially developed for natural language processing, modern LLMs include foundation models operating on diverse modalities such as vision, audio, and multimodal data.
+Modern LLMs operate over vocabularies on the order of 50K-100K+ tokens~\cite{takase2024large}, yet the complex semantic hierarchies within the data is not well-captured by Euclidean embeddings, which have reduced representation capacity for hierarchical data compared to hyperbolic alternatives.
+While the dominant paradigm has been Transformer-based architectures, which excel as LLMs, the field has also witnessed the emergence of alternative architectures such as state-space models (SSMs), with Mamba being a prominent example that offers improved computational efficiency over long-range dependencies~\cite{gu2023mamba}.
 Mamba's improved successor Mamba2~\cite{dao2024transformers} has also shown strong performance implementing state-space duality between attention and state space modeling.